 Can I trust the findings of this piece of evidence?

-- This Understanding Health Research tool will guide you through a series of questions to help you review health research that you have come across.
+- This Understanding Health Research tool will guide you through a series of questions to help you understand and review published health research that you have come across.

-- This AACODS checklist (Authority, Accuracy, Coverage, Objectivity, Date, Significance) will guide you through a series of questions to help you review a piece of grey literature that you have come across.
+- This AACODS checklist five criteria (Authority, Accuracy, Coverage, Objectivity, Date, Significance) will guide you through a series of questions to help you review and judge the quality of a piece of grey (unpublished) literature that you have come across.

 Provides free open access to a range of evidence services that provide access to high quality evidence and best practice (including some of the services listed below).
 The services cover health, social care and public health evidence.
 OpenAthens login required to access the online databases and journals.

-The King’s Fund’s Information and Knowledge Services provide a free source of information on health and social care policy and management.
-They can help with literature searches and information queries online, over the phone or in person.
+The King’s Fund’s Library Services provide a free source of information on health and social care policy and management.
+They can help with literature searches, research support and information queries online, over the phone or in person.

 A clinical search engine enabling users to quickly and easily find high-quality research evidence to support their practice and/or care.

-The Clinical Research Network’s portfolio of studies consists of high-quality clinical research studies that are eligible for consideration for support from the Clinical Research Network in England.
+The Clinical Research Network’s portfolio of studies consists of high-quality clinical research studies that are eligible for support from the NIHR Clinical Research Network (CRN) in England.

 CEBM aims to develop, teach and promote evidence-based health care through conferences, workshops and EBM tools.
 See their PICO advice.